inveniosoftware/invenio/docs/tutorial-module/scaffold.rst

     package_name [invenio_unicorn]:
     github_repo [inveniosoftware/invenio-unicorn]:
-    description [Invenio module that adds more fun to the platform.]: author_name [CERN]: Nice Unicorn
+    description [Invenio module that adds more fun to the platform.]: author_name [Nice Unicorn]:
     author_email [info@inveniosoftware.org]: nice@unicorn.com
     year [2017]:
     copyright_holder [Nice Unicorn]:
-    copyright_by_intergovernmental [True]: False
+    copyright_by_intergovernmental [True]:
     superproject [Invenio]:
     transifex_project [invenio-unicorn]:
     extension_class [InvenioUnicorn]:
     config_prefix [UNICORN]:

-A folder ``invenio-unicorn`` has been created, you can go inside and have a look at all the generated files.
-Don't be scared about the number of files - a lot of the files are standard files that follow best practices for any Python package.

-If you want further information about the created files, you can read the :ref:`invenio-module-layout` section.
+The directory ``invenio-unicorn`` has been created containing the generated files.
+All modules follow the same layout which is described in the :ref:`invenio-module-layout` section.

+Once you have a grasp on the module layout, you can continue to the :ref:`install-run-and-test` section, to learn how to install your new module.